oshaughnessy/mu-wordpress/README.md

     mu pipeline logs -f

-When that's done, you can verify that you have environments, "test" and "prod":
+When that's done, you can verify that you have environments, "dev" and "prod":

     mu env list